SPRINTT - Student Polar Research with IPY National (and International) Teacher Training

 Home About Us Tour Resources Contact

-This Award-winning, 6-8 week — or semester long — curriculum for grades 6-12 engages thousands of students in climate change investigations using authentic polar science data.
+This Award-winning, 6-8 week — or semester long — curriculum for secondary students engages thousands of students in climate change investigations using authentic polar science data.
 The exceptionally well-scaffolded classroom program integrates technology as tool for understanding.

 SPRINTT: